A vision of the future: Why creativity will be at the heart of the future workspace

 All of that will result in an environment for work – and leisure – that’s very different from what we experience today.

 How will this help us?

 Our decisions are influenced not only by how we think, but how we feel.
 Workplace technology will evolve to more closely mirror the way that humans actually operate.

-In the coming years, technology will be designed to focus on the human experience, making the user feel comfortable and empowered to accomplish what they need to, wherever they are.
+In the coming years, smart workplace technology will be designed to focus on the human experience, making the user feel comfortable and empowered to accomplish what they need to, wherever they are.

 With more intuitive, contextual technology, that’s built around who you are and what you’re doing, we’ll be able to develop brand new ways of learning, supporting continuous upskilling and personal development.

 It will be possible to work with information in real-time, to understand the world and how it’s changing around us.
 And we’ll be able to focus on our creativity, sparking new ideas and new connections without being constrained by cumbersome processes.

 As you’ll have noticed, we’re some way from the workspace of the future – and technology will need to evolve significantly to get us there.

 Building up a contextual environment for an individual person involves knowing who that user is in every system, be that when they’re making a purchase, sending a message or ordering a cab.
 Improving identity and access management, with appropriate security parameters, is a key hurdle.

 Connectivity is also a crucial stepping stone.
 We’ll need a huge amount of bandwidth to deliver the functions of the future workspace; that will probably mean 5G, virtually everywhere in the world.